 When thinking about what to do in London with kids, museums often top the bill.
-These are my favourite and best London museums for kids and what makes them even more special is that they are all free admission!
-I’ve also given you some picture book suggestions to make your trips even more special – hope you like them.
+These are my favourite and best London museums for kids and what makes them even more special is that the vast majority of them are free admission!

 It makes for a much less stressed day knowing that if you’re not all enjoying it, or it’s just a bad travel day and you need to decamp to a park to let off steam and have an ice cream, you’ve not just wasted a whole heap of money in the process!

-Best museums in London for kids
+Best London museums for kids:

-Natural History Museum
+1. Natural History Museum

 The Natural History museum is huge and each and every time we’ve been I’ve been surprised by how much visiting takes it out of me.
-There’s sections on any type of animal you can think of with notable exhibitions on dinosaurs and the hall of mammals with a ginormous model of a blue whale which takes your breath away with the size!
+There are sections on any type of animal you can think of with notable exhibitions on dinosaurs and the hall of mammals with a ginormous model of a blue whale which takes your breath away with the size!

 If you have animal lovers you have to visit this museum!